MattyMc/devise-passwordless/README.md

 ⭐ The 1.0 release includes significant breaking changes! ⭐

 If you're upgrading from 0.x to 1.0, read [the upgrade guide][] for a list of changes you'll need to make.
+Test.

 [the upgrade guide]: https://github.com/abevoelker/devise-passwordless/blob/master/UPGRADING.md